assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 Unix Epoch (1 January 1970 UTC).
 After that, each issued ticket is given an ID that, for example, equals the previously issued ID plus one.
 It is entirely up to the server how to choose ticket IDs.
+The server just needs to ensure that the IDs are strictly increasing (never reused).

-A bitmap is used to protect against replay attacks.
-The bitmap stores one bit per non-expired ticket that is issued.
+On the server, a bitmap is used to protect against replay attacks.
+The bitmap stores one bit per non-expired ticket that it has issued.
 The bit is set to 1 when a ticket is issued and to 0 when it is used.
 Thus, a ticket can only be used once.
 Of course, the bitmap cannot be of infinite size.
 In fact, the server implementation can use a fixed size circular bit buffer.
 Using one megabyte of memory, the server can keep track of which tickets, out of the last 8 million issued tickets, that have been used.

 Three cases